How it all started.

 I strongly believe that what makes me different, relative to other photographers, is who I am as a person.
 Sure, it’s useful to deliver a bunch of photos the client is happy with.
 But if you’re purely focussing on the photos, I bet there are several other photographers who are able to make you happy as well.
 What distinguishes us from each other is how we walk and talk, that’s where the real difference is.
 With that in mind I thought it made sense to create space where I could tell a little bit more about my values.
 Because wouldn’t it be weird to only focus on the photos, then?

 FAMILY & FRIENDS

 I strive for a good balance between my work and my private life.
-That means I look critically at my agenda because ‘being busy’ isn’t really a goal of me.
+That means that I try my best to look critically at my agenda because ‘being busy’ alone isn’t a goal for me.
 In fact, I think that being busy reduces the quality of my photos.
 And let’s be honest, being busy is most of the time a lack of saying no and setting priorities.
 Starting an assignment with a clear mind does a lot.
 It gives more focus, it improves the creativity and results in less stress.
-I hope it makes me better at my job and a nicer person.
+I hope it makes me better at my job and a nicer person in general.

 On my personal level, loyalty stands for commitment, attention and respect.
 In a world that is polarizing more and more I tend to build sustainable relationships.
 With family, friends but also with my clients.
 I try to delve into what concerns my clients, what’s the cool part of their job and what they want to achieve.
 Building loyal relationships allows me to take the risks of predicting the actions, behavior and photos my clients want to see, because I know and trust them and they trust me.
 Being loyal and transparant gives me a clean conscience.
 And that improves my sleep at night, haha!